 Urban Freight Lab Tech Day is Tuesday, September 12, 2017 at the UW Seattle campus.

 The 4 finalists will face the competition judges one at a time: think Shark Tank, not a big audience of thieving idea stealers.

 The finalists are the winners of Tech Day!
 The finalists will be announced on the UW SCTL website, social media, and potentially other news outlets.
 The Urban Freigh Lab may select one or more of the winning solutions to pilot test in November.

 Could I be famous?

-Selection as a finalist or winner of Tech Day does not guarantee purchase of any product or partnership with any organization.
+Selection as a finalist of Tech Day does not guarantee purchase of any product or partnership with any organization.
 Non-disclosure agreements will not be signed.
 If no student teams are selected as finalists, the $1,000 cash prize will not be awarded.